KSP-RO/RealHeat/RealHeat/Readme_RH.txt

 Extract RealHeat folder and ModularFlightIntegrator folders to GameData.

 Changelog:
+v3
+* Fix an issue with too-high background radiation temperature.
+This prevents blowups for low-temperature parts, but it may understate radiative heating during lunar-plus reentries.
+Pending 1.1 for a workaround KSP-side.

 v2
 * Recompiled for KSP 1.0.5.
 * Removed AeroFX stuff, stock does it itself now.